Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Associate Degrees

-- Associate’s in Human Services-Addictions specialized area of study
+- Associate’s in Human Services-Addictions, a specialized area of study

 Anne Arundel Community College